Rashmi-AnonymousNot/android-opencv/README.md

 # Android OpenCV

 ## Description
-A demonstration of the OpenCV library, updated for the new requests lib that comes standard with Python.
-Most other repos I found with this info used the older `urllib`, and made heavy use of deprecaited functions that broke the code.
+A demonstration of the OpenCV library, updated to work with Requests.
+Most other repos I found with this info used the older `urllib`, and made heavy use of deprecaited functions that broke the code when used in python 3.0 and above.

-Basically, this is an update to Python 3.x and part 1 of a  tutorial on image recognition using OpenCV and tensorflow in Python.
+Basically, this is an update to Python 3.x and part 1 of a tutorial on live image recognition using OpenCV and tensorflow in Python.
 (You will not need tensorflow for this portion of the tutorial.)

 ## Dependencies